 Films that are damaged or incomplete need to be restored and duplicated before they can be presented again.
 For further information on our restoration and duplication activities, read more under Analogue preservation and duplication.

 The viewing prints in the collections are mainly screened at Cinemateket, which organises cinema screenings in Stockholm, Göteborg and Malmö.
-Prints from the collections are also screened at festivals, cinemas and other FIAF venues.
+Prints from the collections are also screened at festivals, external cinemas and other FIAF venues.

-On the web siite filmarkivet.se you have the opportunity to see unique archival moving image material that otherwise are rarely accessed; mainly shorts, non-fiction films, news-reels and commercials; films that reflect the transformation of Swedish society over the last century.
-This service is for free, and can be accesses from any computer anywhere in the world.
+On the web site filmarkivet.se you have the opportunity to see unique archival moving image material that are rarely accessed otherwise; mainly shorts, non-fiction films, news-reels and commercials; films that reflect the transformation of Swedish society over the last century.

-The site is available in Swedish only, and none of the films have sub-titles.
+The site is available in Swedish only, and none of the films have sub-titles, but the service is for free and can be accessed from any computer anywhere in the world.
 Filmarkivet.se is a collaboration between the Swedish Film Institute and the National Library of Sweden.

 The restored version of "Flickan i frack" (Karin Swanström, 1926) was first screened in June, 2008. ©1925 AB Svensk Filmindustri.